-The CCF BUSHBLOK Woodland Management Plan (WMP) aims to provide a management framework for the biomass operations of the CCF BUSH (PTY) Ltd. It strives to promote Namibia’s vision 2030 through the sustainable utilisation and management of natural resources in accordance with the Forest act 2001, and the Namibia forest development policy of 1998.
+The CCF Woodland Management Plan (WMP) provides a management framework for the biomass operations of the Cheetah Conservation Fund.
+It promotes Namibia’s vision 2030 through the sustainable utilization and management of natural resources in accordance with the Forest act 2001, and the Namibia forest development policy of 1998.

-The plan prescribes methods of harvesting, suggest harvesting targets, multiple monitoring programs (ecologic, & socio-economic), and land use objectives.
+The plan considers methods of harvesting, suggests harvesting targets, monitoring programs (ecologic, & socio-economic), and land use objectives.
 By selecting monitoring targets, a business subjected to adaptive management conditions can be developed.
-Policies related to the WMP (harvesting, fire, land use objectives, permits, were developed as control measures to prevent counter productive activities, and ensure that harvesting is conducted in accordance with the expectations of CCF BUSH PTY Ltd.
+Policies related to the WMP (harvesting, fire, land use objectives, permits) were developed as control measures to prevent counterproductive activities, and ensure that harvesting is conducted in accordance with the expectations of the Cheetah Conservation Fund.

 CCF's Mission